Jsmorales1415/Dapr_Istio/Playbook.md

 ## Init Dapr in your cluster
 We are going to launch Dapr in our cluster, but also we need to disable the mTLS because we are going to let istio do that.

-If Dapr is running yet, uninstall it after execute the init command:
+If Dapr is running yet, uninstall it before execute the init command:
 ```sh
 dapr uninstall -k
 ```